yahyaqr/Mind-Log/test/Lifelog.md

 - We were a perfect family, except…
 - On that fateful day…
 - What I’ve held in for too long is…
-- My greatest fear is/was…
-- Why did I…
-- Who would have thought…
-- Twenty years ago…
-- Love tastes like…
-- What I should have known was…
-- What I can’t tell you is…
-- The journey began with…
-- How could I have known that…
-- The smell of…
-- You remind me of…
-- If I could start over…
-- Lying there…
-- Regret feels like…
-- It’s been years, but…
-- What you said to me was…
-- I love you, but…
-- My dream is/was…
-- Facing the unknown, I…
-- She/He/You turned to me and…
-- The lesson was…
-- I remember a song…
-- The smell of…
-- I used to hide…
-- Darkness is…
-- If I could, I would…
-- Through the wall I heard…
-- When we kissed…
-- Everything changed when…
-- They didn’t like that I…
-- The best idea I ever had…
-- The worst idea I ever had…
-- If memory serves…
-- If I could start over…
-- I’d pay any price to…
-- You need to know…
-- Healing is…
-- Everyday I…
-- I wish…
-- After a decade…
-- How I learned to…
-- I am from…
-- I can still feel…
-- I never want to forget…
-- May you…
-- The last thing I remember is…
-- It took everything to…
-- I’m afraid to remember…
-- When you looked at me I knew…
-- Out the window I could see…

 https://css-tricks.com/spicy-sections/